PhD English and American Literature, Stanford University

 BA English, College of Saint Benedict

 Laura McGrane is Director of Visual Culture Arts and Media (VCAM) and Chair, English at Haverford College.
+She served as Director of the Hurford Center for the Arts and Humanities (2011-14), overseeing the Cantor Fitzgerald Gallery, and she led the successful $15M campus VCAM renovation (2013-17) in collaboration with the college President.
 She received her PhD from Stanford University and teaches eighteenth-century print culture and digital media, integrating theoretical work on interface and coding into scholarship on the history of the book.

-She serves as co-PI for $1.5M in Mellon Grants focused on Visual Studies and Philadelphia Area Creative Collaborative programming.
-She has also led faculty and student Mellon-funded workshops on The Humanities Lab (2014) and The New Digital Archivalism (2009).
-She is a co-adviser for Re: Humanities, a national undergraduate conference on digital humanities; lauched the Trico DH initiative with colleagues from Bryn Mawr and Swarthmore, and is on the editorial board of 18thConnect (http://www.18thConnect.org).
+As VCAM Director, she is co-PI for $1.5M in Mellon Grants focused on Visual Studies and Philadelphia Area Creative Collaborative programming.
+She also oversees the Haverford Innovation Program (HIP) and the VCAM MakerArts space.
+She has led national Mellon (AALAC) workshops, including The Humanities Lab (2014) and The New Digital Archivalism (2009).
+She is currently Director of the Trico Digital Humanities initiative launched with colleagues from Bryn Mawr and Swarthmore, serves on the editorial board of 18thConnect (http://www.18thConnect.org), and is on the advisory board of the Swarthmore College Aydelotte Foundation.

 Eighteenth-century British literature, with particular focus on the novel, drama, non-fictional prose, and visual culture; Transatlantic studies; South African literature; historiography, media studies and digital humanities; liberal arts education and technology